 At the moment, we are into a third phase, post-internet, where these corporations are struggling to make big profits.
 In the short term, that intensifies the pressure that they put on the political domain (see, for example, the campaign against Corbyn).
 At the local level, it has also meant that the corporate owners have been pulling back by merging and closing their titles.
 We may well see more of that at the national level.
 The shrivelling of news-gathering resources is a very serious problem, but if it happens to encourage the Murdochs to leave the UK to decide its own politics without their destructive interference, that would be some consolation.

 Alexandra Shulman, former editor of Vogue and GQ

 I feel that social media has increased the tendency to follow news that conforms only to your point of view.
-It’s very easy to only receive news from your particular silo, so I wouldn’t necessarily term the split as between left and right in all cases.
+It’s very easy to only receive news from your particular silo in a way that when we only had analog services was not the case.
+So although I wouldn’t necessarily term the split as between left and right in all cases.
 Certainly social media, which is fuelled by immediate reactions to 24/7 news, has made a big difference to the information an individual receives.
-When I edited Vogue this wasn’t a particular issue other than very occasionally, but in terms of print press in general I think that the echo chamber effect of digital media has encouraged them to take very specific stands – rather than investigate more sides of any discussion.
+When I edited Vogue this wasn’t a particular issue other than very occasionally, but in terms of print press in general I think that the echo chamber effect of digital media has encouraged them to take very specific stands rather than investigate more sides of any discussion.